drewm27/speakerrankings/portable/speakers/Harman-Kardon-Citation-200.md

 layout: page
 title: Harman Kardon Citation 200 Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
-share-description: "The Harman Kardon Citation 200 ranks #12 out of 68 total Boombox Size Portable Bluetooth Speakers.
+share-description: "The Harman Kardon Citation 200 ranks #12 out of 74 total Large Size Portable Bluetooth Speakers.
 Find all the specifications and reviews in one place"
 ---

-The Harman Kardon Citation 200 ranks [#12 out of 68 total Boombox Size Portable Bluetooth Speakers](/portable/boombox/#12-harman-kardon-citation-200-130) for sound quality.
+The Harman Kardon Citation 200 ranks [#12 out of 74 total Large Size Portable Bluetooth Speakers](/portable/large/#12-harman-kardon-citation-200-130) for sound quality.
 See [Top Recommended Speakers By Attribute](/#top-recommended-speakers-by-attribute) for all the top speaker suggestions.

 ## #12 Harman Kardon Citation 200: $130
 - Positives: Deeper bass than any Onyx.